 Florida educators are monitored to ensure they meet the certification and training requirements as mandated by law.
 Per Florida State 1012.42, when a teacher is assigned teaching duties out of the field in which the teacher is certified, the parents of all students in the class shall be notified in writing.
-Our Fall letters for the 2021-2022 academic year went home the week of Oct 4 2021 to our 2nd grade and 4/5th grade families.
-Please call the office with questions or to understand more about their qualifications as the law allows.
+Please call the office with questions or to understand more about our teacher's qualifications as the law allows.

-Completed Public Records Request forms may be directed to the Public Records Custodian, McIntosh Area School, PO Box 769, McIntosh, FL 32664.
+Completed Public Records Request forms may be directed to the Public Records Custodian, Mr. David Friedlander, email@example.com or via mail at: McIntosh Area School, PO Box 769, McIntosh, FL 32664 or by visiting the School Administrative office or calling the office at 352-571-9797.

 McIntosh Area School complies with the state statute for public records according to Chapter 119.